 (Article 2 of 2)

 For the next 5-10 business days you need to audit your bandwidth.
 You don’t need anything fancy, a clipboard will work wonderfully.
 Print a daily calendar that has time stamps on the left and space on the right for you to record the things you are doing.
 Keep your descriptions simple and concise.
 Where is your most precious resource – time and attention – going?
 Not where you think it’s going and not where it is supposed to be going, but where is it actually going?
 Take a look at your calendar – zoom to the monthly view.
-Do you have meeting Gridlock?
+Do you have a meeting with Gridlock?
 (Too many meetings and not enough progress?)
 Is your schedule completely open with no scheduled projects?
 (This leaves you open to time parasites that suck your week dry of real progress on your priorities.)

 Here’s the 7th Gear Framework to help you make a strategic plan in order to filter your needs and resources.